 About Richard Schrock

-His interests include the inorganic and organometallic chemistry of high oxidation state early metal complexes (especially those that contain an alkylidene ligand), catalytic reactions and mechanisms of reactions involving alkylidene complexes, especially olefin metathesis reactions, the chemistry of high oxidation state dinitrogen and related complexes, and the controlled synthesis of polymers prepared using well-defined organometallic initiators.
+His interests include the fundamental organometallic chemistry of high oxidation state molybdenum and tungsten alkylidene and alkylidyne complexes and catalytic reactions and mechanisms of reactions involving alkylidene complexes, especially olefin metathesis reactions.
 He is perhaps best known for his discovery of "high oxidation state carbene" (alkylidene complexes) by alpha hydrogen abstraction in high oxidation state metal alkyl complexes.
-In the last several years he has applied alkylidene chemistry toward the controlled polymerization of cyclic olefins via ring-opening-metathesis polymerization (ROMP).
-He also has been studying the catalytic reduction of dinitrogen by molybdenum complexes at room temperature and pressure.
-His most recent focus is on the synthesis and applications of new olefin metathesis catalysts for Z selective olefin metathesis reactions.
+In the last several years he has applied alkylidene chemistry toward the controlled polymerization of cyclic olefins via ring-opening-metathesis polymerization (ROMP) and to organic chemistry in collaboration with Amir H. Hoveyda.